ANIMAL HOSPITAL HUB

 PHOTO

-Something about the patient changes in their photo: eye appearance, ear shape, ear color, or mouth shape.
-Per the wiki's Mechanics page, any irregularity in the photo is always an anomaly.
+Something about the patient changes in their photo: eye appearance, ear shape, ear color, mouth shape, or overall face.
+Per the wiki, any irregularity in the photo is always an anomaly.

 Static Photo